BLCM/bl3mods/Apocalyptech/README.md

   The Droughts.
 Also reduces the camera's collision radius to zero, which doesn't let it clip directly through objects, but it will often be able to slip through seams.
+- `no_reload_notification.txt` - Removes the "reload" notification when you're
+  near the end of a magazine.

 ## Economy-related Mods